metagol/metagol/README.md

 grandparent_1(A,B):-father(A,B).
 ```

-Here, the predicate `grandparent_1/2` is invented and corresponds to the parent relation.
+where the predicate `grandparent_1/2` is invented and corresponds to the parent relation.

 ## Metarules